 - All Google Workspace invites include a US phone number.

-- Some editions include additional free numbers.
+- Some editions include additional numbers at no charge.

 - With Meet Global Dialing, Google Workspace accounts have access to numbers from additional countries.
 Phone charges may apply.

 - Calendar and Meet use your location to recommend a dial-in number.

 - If the location and time settings on your computer and Calendar are different, you may get different dial-in numbers on your device and in the Calendar invitation.